Why We Left

 Marcus Rediker, author of The Amistad Rebellion: An Atlantic Odyssey of Slavery and Freedom

-From these ballads, tragic and heartrending, Brooks uncovers an archaeology of the worldviews of America’s earliest immigrants, presenting a new and haunting historical perspective on the ancestors we thought we knew.
+She shares folk ballads such as “Edward,” which reveals the influence of deforestation on the dislocation of early Anglo-American peasant immigrants, and “The House Carpenter’s Wife,” which emphasizes the impact of economic instability and the colonial enterprise on women.
+From these ballads, tragic and heartrending, Brooks uncovers an archaeology of the worldviews of America’s earliest immigrants.
+This tenth-anniversary edition includes a new preface and develops a haunting historical perspective on the ancestors we thought we knew.

 Why We Left draws creatively on early folk ballads of England and America to make a surprising, bold, and altogether brilliant contribution to our understanding of why people crossed the Atlantic to live in a strange new world.
 Haunting voices sing to us across the centuries a rich and disturbing ‘history from below.’